thomasabishop/systems-obscure/src/posts/recommended-articles-integration.md

 - In addition I am setting permissions so that my Lambda function can access a value stored in Secrets Manager, along with associated environment variables.

 - I have a single endpoint: `/query-pocket/get-articles-by-tag`.
 I have given it it's own path rather than just using the root `/query-pocket` because I may add additional endpoints in the future

-- I have configured my API endpoint to use authentication via IAM.
-This will mean that only a user with the requisite permissions will be able to call the endpoint and access the data the Lambda returns

 - My Lambda function is defined in `/query-pocket/index.ts`